bellac-00/bellac-00.github.io/README.md

   301–500: Hazardous

 Understanding the AQI in our surroundings is crucial for assessing environmental risks and their impact on public health.
 Understanding the relationships between air quality and ambient air pollutants is crucial for designing targeted mitigation strategies, improving public health outcomes, and informing policies to address air pollution in the most affected areas.
-This model aims to predict AQI levels in California, enabling better decision-making, public awareness, and proactive measures to mitigate health risks associated with air pollution.
+This machine learning model aims to predict AQI levels in California, enabling better decision-making, public awareness, and proactive measures to mitigate health risks associated with air pollution.

 ## Data
 Three data sets were used in this project: daily AQI summary including daily mean PM<sub>2.5</sub> concentration, Ozone concentration, and NO<sub>2</sub> concentration along with geographical coordinates in the year 2022 provided by US EPA[2](https://www.epa.gov/outdoor-air-quality-data/download-daily-data).
 Parameters such as daily observations and county FIPS were ignored and cleaned after merging the data together.